Magnesium responsive RNA element: Function

 Moreover, recent studies have depicted the magnesium responsive RNA element as having two very distinct functions.
 The first function that has been characterized for this molecule is its ability to serve as a magnesium sensor.
 What this means is that in times when the concentration of magnesium is low in cells, this riboswitch will alter its conformation in such a way that it favors transcription elongation.
 On the other hand, when the concentration of magnesium is high in cells, the riboswitch will again undergo a conformational change.
 However, this time the change in conformation will result in the transcriptional inactivation of downstream genes.
 These changes in conformation result in the formation of a pseudoknot due to the mechanism in which the RNA element interacts with the magnesium ions.
 The implication for this form of magnesium concentration-dependent regulation is for the purpose of maintaining a steady-state level of magnesium within the cells which is consistent with the theory of mass action.
-It is important to note though that the actual mechanism by which the magnesium responsive RNA element has the ability to perform transcriptional regulation is still not clearly understood.
+The actual mechanism by which the magnesium responsive RNA element has the ability to perform transcriptional regulation is still not clearly understood.
 However, a recent report suggests that there is the possibility for the magnesium responsive RNA element to have the capacity to target the mgtA transcript for degradation by the RNase E. This would only apply under conditions where the cells are grown under high magnesium ion conditions.
 The other function that has been recently suggested for this specific type of riboswitch is its involvement in the process of mRNA degradation.
 It has been noted that there again appears to be a magnesium concentration-dependent response.
 In this case though, this response causes the 5'-UTR region of mgtA to be targeted for degradation.